Two of the most popular outdoor apparel brands are Patagonia and The North Face (TNF).

 The super warm Nano Puff can easily be folded down and stuff into its own pocket for easy storage when not in use.
 This is handy for hiking/backpacking trips where the mornings and evenings are cold but the afternoon is too warm for an insulated jacket.

-Since the breathable and insulated Nano Puff has been around for longer some Patagonia fans believe the ThermoBall was TNFs effort to make their own Nano Puff.
+Since the breathable and insulated Nano Puff has been around for longer some Patagonia fans believe the ThermoBall was a TNFs effort to make their own Nano Puff.

 There are certainly some similarities but that could be said about any number of popular insulated jackets of this type.
 Regardless of customer loyalty, it is obvious that the ThermoBall insulated jacket is still an excellent choice.

-Right away you’ll notice that two similarities between the Nano Puff and ThermoBall is the insulation and the materials used.
+Right away you’ll notice that two similarities between the Nano Puff and ThermoBall are the insulation and the materials used.
 The Thermoball insulated jacket uses its own ThermoBall insulation but uses the technology of PrimaLoft.
 This means this jacket is made with a synthetic fabric option that is particularly good at maintaining warmth even in wet conditions or rain.

 It is very lightweight, has great loft but excellent compressibility, and is pretty lightweight and breathable.
 Tests show that the ThermoBall insulation is equivalent to 600 fill goose down in terms of warmth.